turingschool/career-development-curriculum-site/module_four/index.md

 ---

 ## Overview
-Our approach to Module 4 is to review Professional Development curriculum and strategies in order to refine and execute a successful job search.
-Areas of focus include outreach and networking, resume and cover letter best practices, interview strategies, refining job search strategies, and negotiating an offer.
+Module 4 focuses on revisiting key areas of the  Professional Development curriculum to support a successful job search and future career in Tech.
+The final core competency will be salary negotiation and creating a developer portfolio to share the student's professional brand.
 Find more specifics here on [Mod 4 Key Learning Goals & Outcomes](/module_four/mod4_learning_goals).

 **Career Specialists**
 *  Tracey Monteiro